stevenweber/render/readme.md

 # Render

-Render improves the way you work with APIs.
+Render improves the way you work with APIs by dynamically modeling/requesting from [JSON Schemas](http://json-schema.org/) or Ruby equivalents thereof.

-* [Generate type-specific, dynamic API response data for testing](spec/integration/render/schema_spec.rb) with just a schema (JSON or Ruby)
+* [Generate type-specific, dynamic API response data for testing](spec/integration/render/schema_spec.rb) with just a schema
 * [Make API requests](spec/integration/render/graph_spec.rb) with a URL and a schema
 * Build Graphs that [interpret data from one endpoint to call others](spec/integration/render/nested_graph_spec.rb)